kingluddite/dotfiles/README.md

+# What is this?
+There are a ton of dotfiles on the web and many of them are far more detailed then mine.
+[View them all here](https://dotfiles.github.io/)

+The point of dotfiles is if you get a new computer or move to a new computer you can get all the setting you like on that computer... and get them on that computer quickly.
+I got tired of spending 2 hours setting up a new computer.
+There has to be a better way and dotfiles are that better way.

+I teach at a school where the computers are wiped every night so it is essential I can get my students using the same setup.
 # Instructions
 ## Clone the repo to $HOME
 * It is **important** you install the dotfiles in your $HOME directory